• Skip to primary navigation

 8. Take about half of the vegetable sauce and set aside in a bowl.

-9. Add the noodles to the pan with the vegetable sauce, together with a few tablespoons of cooking water, then mix well, cover with a lid and leave to flavor for a couple of minutes over medium heat.
+9. Add the noodles to the pan with the vegetable sauce, together with a few tablespoons of cooking water, then mix well, cover with a lid and leave to flavour for a couple of minutes over medium heat.

 10. Serve the wholemeal tagliatelle immediately, finished with a generous spoonful of sauce set aside, chopped fresh parsley, freshly ground pepper and grated vegan cheese.